-- Park the vehicle. - Turn the handlebar all the way to the left. - Insert the key into the ignition/handlebar lock, press in, and turn to the left.
-Remove the key. - ✓ Steering is no longer possible.
+- Park the vehicle. - Turn the handlebar all the way to the left. - Insert the ignition key into the ignition and steering lock, press in, and turn to the left.
+Remove the ignition key. - ✓ Steering is no longer possible.

 6.8 Unlocking the steering